fpdevil/Haskercises/README.md

 ### `Functors`
 -----------------------------

 A `Functor` type class is for the things, which can be mapped over.
-In normal terms we can say that a `Functor` applies a normal function to a wrapped value to return a wrapped value.
+In normal terms we can say that a `Functor` applies a normal function to some wrapped value in order to return a new wrapped value.

-Here is how a `Functor` class is defined in the standard `haskell` library.
+Here is how the `Functor` class is defined in the standard `haskell` library.

 ```haskell
 class Functor (f :: * -> *) where
 	fmap :: (a -> b) -> f a -> f b
 ```

+The type of the wrapper should be `* -> *`

 > A `Functor` class takes a type constructor that takes one type.
 All
 > instances of the `Functor` class should satisfy the below two laws: